Complying with Data Handling Requirements in Cloud Storage Systems: System Overview

 \section{System Overview}

-In this section, we describe \name{}, our approach to support data handling requirements (\dhrs{}) in key-value based cloud storage systems meeting the goals stated in Section~\ref{sec:goals}.
 The problem that has prevented support for \dhrs{} so far stems from the common pattern used to address data in key-value based cloud storage systems: Data is addressed, and hence also partitioned (i.e., distributed to the nodes in the cluster), using a designated key.
 Yet, the \emph{responsible node} (according to the key) for storing a data item will often not fulfill the client's \dhrs{}.
 Thus, the challenge addressed in this paper is how to realize compliance with \dhrs{} and still allow for key-based data access.